chartjs/chartjs-plugin-annotation/docs/guide/types/line.md

 | `adjustScaleRange` | Should the scale range be adjusted if this annotation is out of range.
 | `display` | Whether or not this annotation is visible.
 | `drawTime` | See [drawTime](../options#draw-time).
 | `z` | The `z` property determines the drawing stack level of the line annotation element.
-All visible elements will be drawn in crescent order of `z` option, with the same `drawTime` option.
+All visible elements will be drawn in ascending order of `z` option, with the same `drawTime` option.

 ### Positioning